Feyerabend/vm/vm5/README.md

    }
    ```

-Recursively marks all reachable objects,
+Recursively marks with `make` all reachable objects,
 starting from the given `obj`:

    ```c